500kW Solar System Cost UK 2026 from £350k to £425k

 Finance and tax position above 500kW

-Cash with AIA still gives the strongest IRR up to the £1m cap.
-Above £1m capex, the remainder runs through Special Rate Pool capital allowances at 6% per year — still useful, just slower.
+Cash with AIA still gives the strongest IRR up to the £1m cap — 100% first-year relief, worth roughly a 25% net cut in capex at the 25% corporation tax rate.
+A 500 kW project at £350,000–£425,000 sits well inside the cap, so the whole thing shelters in year one.
+There is one trap worth naming, because it is widely got wrong: solar PV does not qualify for Full Expensing.
+It is classed as a special-rate (integral features) asset, so once you are past the £1m AIA cap the route is the 50% First-Year Allowance on the special-rate spend, with the remaining balance then written down in the Special Rate Pool at 6% per year — still useful, just slower, and materially different from the 100% Full Expensing figure some suppliers quote.
 Phasing capex across two financial years can capture two £1m AIA caps if the project plan permits.
 Asset finance over 8–12 years is the most common route for projects in this band where the business prefers to preserve working capital — typical monthly cost £4,500–£8,000 on £600k capex over ten years, comfortably below the modelled monthly bill saving.
 Operating lease structures frequently work for tenants on long FRI leases.
 PPA at 500 kW+ scale is genuinely competitive: 20–25 year fixed-rate tariffs at 12–15% below grid retail are realistic, and PPA providers compete actively for projects of this scale.
 Combined with IETF co-funding, the cash route net of AIA and grant frequently lands at 50% of headline capex.
 Full route comparison on the finance options page.

 Project management at 500kW+ scale